 In 2015, a review of 49 research papers found evidence to “strongly support” CBD as a treatment for various anxiety-related disorders, including PTSD and OCD.

 One 2017 study told a different story; they found no evidence that it reduced anxiety, and even found that it had the opposite effect on some people.

-So while it’s clear that research is still in the early stages, there have been many stories of dogs significantly benefiting from this natural plant-based medicine.
+So while it’s clear that research is still in the early stages, there have been many stories of dogs significantly benefiting from this natural plant.
 Most importantly, the side effects are usually minor, and unlike many prescription medications for dogs, they are not fatal.